Nextdoor/kingpin/docs/actors/rightscale.server_array.Launch.md

 **Options**

   * `array` - The name of the ServerArray to launch
+  * `count` - Optional number of instance to launch.
+Defaults to min.

 Examples

-    # Launch the newly created array and wait until all 4 instances
+    # Launch the newly created array and wait until all instances
     # have booted and are marked Operational
     { 'array': 'my-array' }

+    # Launch the newly created array and wait until 1 instance
+    # has booted and is marked Operational
+    { 'array': 'my-array',
+      'count': 1 }

 **Dry Mode**